Recovery of a Distributed Order Fractional Derivative in an Unknown Medium: Numerical results and discussions

 Using this identity, taking $\phi=v$ in \eqref{eqn:fde-lin} and $\phi=u_h$ in \eqref{eqn:fde-adj-weak} and subtracting the resulting identities give

 This and the definition of the derivative $J'(\mu)$ show the desired assertion. \end{proof}

 Now we can describe the conjugate gradient method \cite{AlifanovArtyukhin:1995} for minimizing the functional $J$; see Algorithm \ref{alg:cgm} for the complete procedure.
 In the algorithm, Steps 6-7 compute the conjugate descent direction, and Step 9 computes the optimal step size using the sensitivity problem.
 The operator $P_+$ at step 10 gives the projection into the positive quadrant.
-At each iteration, the algorithm involves three forward solves (direct, adjoint and sensitivity problems), which represent the main computational effort.
+For each update, the algorithm involves three forward solves (direct, adjoint and sensitivity problems), which represent the main computational effort.
 For the stopping criterion at Step 11, one may employ the discrepancy principle \cite{Morozov:1966,ItoJin:2015}.
 Note that this algorithm has been adopted in \cite{LiuSunYamamoto:2021} recently, where the gradient is computed using a finite difference approximation, which is generally less efficient than the adjoint technique.
 In the experiments, we smooth the gradient $J'(\mu)$ by the negative Dirichlet Laplacian, which is analogous to the $H^1(0,1)$ penalty in \cite{LiuSunYamamoto:2021}.
+Accordingly, at Step 6 of the algorithm, we compute the conjugate coefficient $\gamma$ in the $H^1(0,1)$-seminorm, where $\partial_\alpha$ denotes taking the first-order derivative in $\alpha$.
 This approach is suitable for recovering a smooth weight.